-The pseudocode for \fullycleanup and \fullyfixup are given at the end of this paper (after the references) in Algorithm~\ref{algo:fcleanup} and Algorithm~\ref{algo:ffixup}, with the changes from the pseudocode for the decremental algorithm highlighted.
-Recall that \fullyupdate (Algorithm~\ref{algo:fupdate}) is simply an execution of \fullycleanup followed by \fullyfixupend .
+Recall that \fullyupdate is simply an execution of \fullycleanup followed by \fullyfixupend .
 The correctness of this algorithm is argued by noting that our method ensures that when an ST in $P^*$ is processed during \fullyfixup without further extensions, it has the correct weight and count and all of its extensions have been performed with that count; every ST and LST is generated starting with singleton edges, min-weight tuples from the $P$ sets, and correct STs from the $P^*$ sets, hence the counts of the tuples identified as STs and LSTs are maintained correctly.